24-S2-2-C-EduKATE/24-S2-2-C-EduKATE.github.io/.github/ISSUE_TEMPLATE/meeting.md

 Provide the date and time of the meeting.

 ## Attendees
+- [ ] Siyi Liu
 - [ ] Yi Wang
-- [ ] Syii Liu
 - [ ] Dong-Jhang Wu
 - [ ] Rifang Zhou
 - [ ] Wenhui Shi
 - [ ] Wenjing Qi

-add more if needed

 ## Agenda
 List the topics or items to be discussed during the meeting.

 ## Stands-ups
+- Siyi Liu

 - Yi Wang

-- Syii Liu

 - Dong-Jhang Wu